 Despite the possibility that parents may not be able to compromise on custody, there is a legal presumption under Texas law that both should act as joint managing conservators over their child(ren).

-It is rare that a court will appoint one parent as sole conservator and the other as a possessory conservator unless there is evidence of past misconduct by a party, threats of violence, or other egregious behavior.
+It is rare that a court will appoint one parent as sole conservator and the other as a possessory conservator.
+This may happen if there is evidence of:

 This means that Texas courts will typically name parties “joint managing conservators” over their minor child(ren).
 Termed “joint custody” in some states, the arrangement allows both parents the opportunity to be awarded the right to make important decisions about their child’s life.